ray-project/enhancements/README.md

 - If an author proposes a change to be within the `ray` repo, the reviewers and the shepherd should assess whether the change can be layered on top of `ray` instead.
 If so we should try to make the change in a separate repo.
-- For a change proposed as an ecosystem project under `ray-project`: the reviewers and the shepherd should make sure that the technical quality meets the bar of (at least) a good "experimental" or "alpha" feature -- we should be comfortabl welcoming Ray users with similar use cases to try this project.
+- For a change proposed as an ecosystem project under `ray-project`: the reviewers and the shepherd should make sure that the technical quality meets the bar of (at least) a good "experimental" or "alpha" feature -- we should be comfortable welcoming Ray users with similar use cases to try this project.
 - For a change proposed as a new ecosystem project (outside of `ray-project`): then this REP is just serving as a "request for comments".
 We don't need to go through the voting process, since it's not Ray committers' decision to approve the change.